Learn Online - Fundamentals of Horticulture

 Sometimes roots need pruning as well.
 This may be because they are growing into places where they are unwanted; or perhaps some other reason

-You may want to promote a more compact root system in preparation for transplanting; or you may want to dampen the vigor of the top growth.
+You may want to promote a more compact root system in preparation for transplanting; or you may want to dampen the vigour of the top growth.
 When root systems are made smaller (eg. with bonsai), this can help keep the foliage above from getting bigger.

 How to root prune: